LukeDickerson19/Evolutionary-Neural-Network/README.md

 <img src="https://github.com/PopeyedLocket/Evolutionary-Neural-Network/blob/master/videos_and_images/nn_display.png" width="400" height="400">

 The inputs of their NNs are: <br />
-..*Energy: how much energy this bot has <br />
+..* Energy: how much energy this bot has <br />
-..*Left Eye RGB: how much red, green and blue the bot's left eye sees <br />
+.. * Left Eye RGB: how much red, green and blue the bot's left eye sees <br />
-..*Right Eye RGB: how much red, green and blue the bot's right eye sees <br />
+*Right Eye RGB: how much red, green and blue the bot's right eye sees <br />
-..*Sound: how much noise this bot hears, <br />
+* Sound: how much noise this bot hears, <br />
            the faster a bot move the more noise it makes, <br />
            the closer a bot is to other moving bots the louder <br />
            it hears that noise <br />